2.20 Children missing from care, home and education

 Extreme caution should be exercised before making a decision of low or no risk for a child for whom there is limited information and/or to go missing is out of character.
 Risk levels can be reduced following new information but should they have been made incorrectly low in the first instance valuable time may have been lost to safely locate a child.

-It is imperative that you understand your local police force policy on the definition of missing and absent and how national guidance has been implemented.
+It is imperative that you understand your local police force policy on the definition of missing and how national guidance has been implemented.
 As a guide, the APP states:

 There is no apparent risk of harm to either the subject or the public.